 My good friend Prisca started an edible garden in her Puchong home last year.
 When her 5 year old son Adrian told her that eggs come from the supermarket (much to Prisca’s horror), she’s just had to convert part of her garden into a mini farm with 3 chickens, a duck & a geese.
 The minute I step into their house, her 3 excited kids brought me on the farm tour.
-I’m so amazed with their enthusiasm in educating me about their farm and pets, on how to recognise when the chicken or duck as lay eggs.
-Adrian would scour the garden daily for eggs, usually 2-3 eggs a day.
+I’m so amazed with their enthusiasm in educating me about their farm and pets, on how to recognise when their pet chickens and ducks lay eggs.
+Adrian would scour the garden daily for eggs, usually finding 2-3 eggs a day.

 .
 Besides cooking with dishes, Chinese use the eggs to make moon cakes (月餅) and glutinous rice dumplings (粽子).

 Commercial salted eggs are easily available here, but nothing beats homemade salted eggs from fresh organic duck eggs.
 The process is a mere 10 minutes and the rest is waiting time.
 The best salted eggs should have a briny aroma, translucent egg white, with bright orange-red yolk.
 Most recipes just use salt and water to brine, which gives the egg a flat salty taste.
 I used the recipe

 that adds spices to give deeper flavours to the eggs and according to Christine, shaoxing wine turns the yolk into bright orange-red colour.
 The colour of the yolk on the photos here have not been enhanced.
 Isn’t the bright hue gorgeous?

 If you can’t find fresh duck eggs, chicken eggs can be used as well.

 • Roasted Pork Salted Egg Congee